microsoft/hlsl-specs/proposals/infra/INF-0001-availability-diagnostics.md

 `environment` parameters is present, the declared availability attribute would apply only for targets with the same environment.

-Using the new `environment` parameter the per-stage availability annotation for the derivative function `ddx` would look like this:
+Using the new `environment` parameter, the per-stage availability annotation for the derivative function `ddx` would look like this:

 ```